Demerara rebellion of 1823: Aftermath

 The rebellion took place a few months after the founding of the Anti-Slavery Society, and had a strong impact on Britain.
 Although public sentiment initially favoured the colonists, it changed with revelations.
-The abolitionist debate which had flagged, was galvanised by the deaths of Smith and the 250 slaves.
-The Martial law in Demerara was lifted on 19 January 1824.
+The abolitionist debate which had flagged, was galvanised by the deaths of Smith and the 200-500 enslaved men and women.
+Martial law in Demerara was lifted on 19 January 1824.
 In Demerara and Berbice, there was considerable anger towards the missionaries that resulted in their oppression.
 Demerara's Court of Policy passed an ordinance giving financial assistance to a church that was selected by plantation owners in each district.
 The Le Resouvenir chapel was seized and taken over by the Anglican Church.

 Under pressure from London, the Demerara Court of Policy eventually passed an 'Ordinance for the religious instruction of slaves and for meliorating their condition' in 1825 which institutionalised working hours and some civil rights for slaves.
 The weekend was to be from sunset on Saturday to sunrise on Monday; field work was also defined to be from 6 am to 6 pm, with a mandatory two-hour break.
 A Protector of Slaves was appointed; whipping was abolished for women as was its use in the field.
 The rights to marriage and own property was legalised, as was the right to acquire manumission.
 Amendments and new ordinances continued to flow from London, each progressively establishing more civil rights for the slaves, but they were strongly resisted by the colonial legislature.

 Many planters refused to comply with their provisions.
 The confrontation continued as the planters challenged on several occasions the right of British government to pass laws binding on the colony, arguing that the Court of Policy has exclusive legislative power within the colony.
 Plantation owners who controlled the voting of the taxes disrupted administration by refusing to vote the civil list.

 In August 1833, the British parliament passed the 'Act for the abolition of slavery throughout the British Colonies, for promoting the industry of manumitted slaves, and for compensating the persons hitherto entitled to the services of such slaves', with effect from 1 August 1834.
 Plantation owners of British Guiana received £4,297,117 10s.
 6½d. in compensation for the loss of 84,915 slaves.